3-year-old killed in French Quarter shooting died from self-inflicted gunshot

 Trending News

-While in custody, police also charged Donnell for second-degree murder relating to a shooting death last September.
+While in custody, police also charged Donnell with second-degree murder related to a shooting death last September.

 More News